xpack/web-jekyll/pages/xbb/index.md

 ## How it works?

-XBB achieves repetability and consistency by compiling all dependencies from sources.
+XBB achieves repeatability and consistency by compiling all dependencies from sources.

 This applies both to the development environment and to the final